-Carla Perissinotto, MD
+Carla Perissinotto, MD, MHS

-|School||UCSF School of Medicine|
+|School||School of Medicine|

-San Francisco CA 94115
+San Francisco CA 94118

 Carla joined the faculty in August 2010 as a clinician-educator and has received multiple awards for her excellence in teaching.
 Carla is passionate about working with diverse communities and improving the training of internal medicine residents and all learners in the care of elderly patients.
 Carla also has a special interest in teaching primary care doctors how to more effectively recognize cognitive impairment in the outpatient primary care setting.
-Carla is also a recipient of the HRSA Geriatric Academic Career Award 2010-2015, with which she is developing curricula to teach a wide range of learners on the care of elderly patients in diverse settings.
-Carla also recently gained national and international recognition for her research on the effects of loneliness on the health of older adults.
+Carla was also a recipient of the highly-competitive HRSA Geriatric Academic Career Award 2010-2015, with which she developed curricula to teach a wide range of learners on the care of elderly patients in diverse settings.
+Carla has also gained national and international recognition for her research on the effects of loneliness on the health of older adults.
 She is frequently invited to discuss her research and discuss the clinical and policy implications of the health effects of loneliness.

-Clinically, Carla spends half of her clinical time at the Over 60 Health Center, a Federally Qualified Health Center, serving adults over age 55 in Alameda County.
-At Over 60, Carla directs the educational programs for UCSF learners and she has been focusing on practice change by establishing a model for community-based Geriatrics within a team-based model.
-She spends the remainder of her time in UCSF Care at Home in San Francisco.
-Carla is passionate about the care of vulnerable elders and truly believes in sharing this excitement with residents, and other learners via lectures, bedside teaching, small group teaching, home visits, and visits to community senior centers.
+From 2008-2017, Carla spent a portion of her clinical time at the Over 60 Health Center, a Federally Qualified Health Center, serving adults over age 55 in Alameda County.
+At Over 60, Carla directed the educational programs for UCSF learners, and focused on practice change by establishing a team-based model for community-based Geriatrics seeing adults across a continuum of care.